-Students who have not fulfilled their financial and other obligations to PNWU shall not have transcripts or recommendations made available until such obligations are met.
+Students who have not fulfilled their financial and other obligations to PNWU shall not have transcripts or recommendations made available until such obligations are met, unless required by bankruptcy law.
+One unofficial transcript will be provided to the student if an education record student review request is submitted.